yodrew/yodrew.github.io/_pages/protocol.md

 For my first clients, I brought food more often and talked more than a couple minutes.
 It became too much.
 I thought of myself as a facilitator.
 But I was not sure about this.
 Sometimes I could see it was too much.

 Then a client came who wanted to retreat in silence.
 He communicated with notes and clapping in response to my questions.
 One clap meant no; two, yes; three, repeat the question.
+(Any distinct sound works: whistle, tap, finger snap, etc.)

 His retreat was up to him and he knew it.
 He just wanted practical support and the passive psychic support of my being around.

 I liked this a lot.
 It eased my worries and helped me trust in life more.
 Rather than a facilitator, I started thinking of myself as a supporter.

 I later tried retreating without any support.
-In some ways, I much preferred the solitude and lack of interruption.

-However, that was only a 5-day retreat, and I was in a small, remote village of friends.
+In some ways, I preferred the solitude and lack of interruption.
+But it was only a 5-day retreat, and I was in a small, remote village of friends.
 For 9-day retreats, I have found that having someone nearby, on call, is critical.

 A retreater is in a kind of womb.
 Supporters are like parents.
 They remain available while going about their regular lives.
 They help absorb a retreater's occasional excesses of energy, as well.
 Jean Liedloff explains more details of this perspective in [*The Continuum Concept*](https://continuum-concept.org).